Hello! Who are you and what business did you start?

 In terms of attracting new customers, our leads usually come from two general categories: industry contacts and digital marketing campaigns.
 Our first reliable set of clients came through referrals and contacts in the lab testing industry.
 We’ve been fortunate to hire an exceptional team with decades of experience and connections.
 Our first major clients were contacts we’d worked with over the years.

 We’ve also invested in SEO and, to a lesser extent, Google Adwords.
 In a niche industry, ranking competitively for organic traffic is critical.
-Many of our highest- value priority keywords average only a few searches per month.
-We’ve contracted with an SEO agency to develop a content strategy and optimize our website for our 20 top-performing keywords.
+Many of our highest-value priority keywords average only a few searches per month.

 Since kicking off the SEO campaign in early 2020, our organic traffic has increased 150% compared to the previous year.
 We’ve also seen a marked increase in rankings positions - we started with under 100 positions, and no visibility among Page 1 results.
 Today, we have an established Page 1 footprint, focusing our marketing efforts on highly relevant industry keywords.
 In an industry that has a long sales cycle, every effort made to get your product in front of potential customers early in their search can make a dramatic impact on revenue.